 Want to learn how to play chess?
 We don’t blame you; it is perhaps the quintessential classic board game.
 Far from new, the tabletop game at the centre of Netflix’s The Queen’s Gambit dates back to the sixth century, was played by medieval monarchs, and is still enjoyed by players the world over today.
 Whether you’re a totally new player who’s picking up a chessboard for the first time, or want a quick rules refresher before starting a game, we’ve got you covered with this handy guide.

 So, read on to learn how to play chess.
-We’ll walk you through all the basics, including the game’s setup, the movement rules of each piece, special moves, and even some strategies to get you started.
+We’ll walk you through all the basics, including the game’s board setup, the movement rules of each chess piece, special moves, and even some basic chess strategies to get you started.
 This beginner’s guide is best for new players who are looking to play casually, and will set you up with everything you need to know.

 Here’s how to play chess:

 - Chess strategies